greglook/whidbey/README.md

 ## Usage

 The easiest way to use Whidbey is as a Leiningen plugin.
-Note that this requires Leiningen version 2.4.2 or higher for functionality in REPLy 0.3.1.
+Note that this requires Leiningen version 2.5.1 or higher for profile and plugin functionality.

-To pretty-print all values with [Puget](https://github.com/greglook/puget), add the following to your `user`, `system`, or `repl` profile:
+To pretty-print all values with [Puget](https://github.com/greglook/puget), add the following to your `user` or `system` profile:

 [![Clojars Project](http://clojars.org/mvxcvi/whidbey/latest-version.svg)](http://clojars.org/mvxcvi/whidbey)